 with your student ID number, andyour.name@postgrad.manchester.ac.uk

-with your UoM email address) and press Enter after each one:git config --global user.name "123456789" git config --global user.email "your.name@postgrad.manchester.ac.uk" git config --global core.sshCommand "ssh -i /p/.ssh/id_ed_25519"
+as required) and press Enter after each one:git config --global user.name "123456789" git config --global user.email "your.name@postgrad.manchester.ac.uk" git config --global core.sshCommand "ssh -i /p/.ssh/id_ed_25519"

 Once you have done that, congratulations!
 You have set up Git in the labs and and linked it to your GitHub profile.
 These changes will follow you around any machine and computer lab using the P drive, so you should have no need to do this process again!